-The type and amount of support a child receives will be dependent on their individual needs at any given time, and will be re-assessed continually by the class teacher and the SENCo.
-Consideration is given to their rate of progress, their attainment and their general wellbeing.
+The type and amount of support a child receives will be dependent on their individual needs at any given time, and will be continually assessed by the class teacher and the SENCo for its efficacy.
+Consideration is given to the rate of children's progress, their attainment and their general wellbeing.
 Support for children will be discussed with parents/carers as required.
-Where appropriate in terms of age and personal development, children will also be involved in the decision-making process, e.g., through meetings with their class teachers and/or the SENCo.
+Where appropriate in terms of age and personal development, children will also be involved in the decision-making process, e.g. through meetings with their class teachers and/or the SENCo to discuss their next steps and their ILPs.

 13. How are parents/carers involved in the school and how can I become involved?
 We welcome parents/carers to be involved in all aspects of school life, including coming into school to hear children read, helping at events or by becoming a school Governor.
-Parents/carers are encouraged to join our Friends of Ashurst Primary School, who organise and run fundraising events.
+Parents/carers are encouraged to join the 'Friends of Ashurst Primary School', who organise and run fundraising events.
 We encourage parents/carers to participate in decision-making where appropriate and parents/carers have the opportunity to ask questions and contribute their views at any time, through our Governors or in person.